elcriz/groene-wegen/README.md

 ## Roadmap:

-- Compare cars by their differences in percentages
+- Compare cars by their differences in percentages as an addition to the current side-by-side comparison
+- Use locally stored car info when no internet connection (already in use in compare mode)
 - Camera capture/photo library import (PRO)
 - Automatic number plate recognition functionality (PRO)